GENDER AND ENTREPRENEURSHIP SIG (GENSIG)

 Call for Abstracts for Confreat

-The Gender and Enterprise Network (GEN) invites both new and more established scholars to attend a forthcoming ‘Confreat’ (conference/retreat) on 17th and 18th of July 2017 at the Sylvia Pankhurst Gender Research Center, Manchester Metropolitan University.
+ECSB in collaboration with ISBE invites both new and more established scholars to attend a forthcoming ‘Confreat’ (conference/retreat) on 11th to 13th of July 2018 at the Aarhus University, Denmark.

-The primary focus of this event is to participants to develop working papers for a conference or journal publication.
+The primary focus of this event is to support participants in the development of their working papers for a conference or journal publication.
 This will mainly take place through feedback on papers and guidance from a prestigious team of established entrepreneurship academics, with both qualitative and quantitative research backgrounds.
 During the two-day event, participants will:

 – Receive personalised feedback and guidance on their working papers.